gokcehan/lf/doc.md

 Regular shell commands have some limitations in some cases.
 When an output or error message is given and the command exits afterwards, the ui is immediately resumed and there is no way to see the message without dropping to shell again.
-Also, even when there is no output or error, the ui still needs to be paused while the command is running.
+Also, even when there is no output or error, the UI still needs to be paused while the command is running.
 This can cause flickering on the screen for short commands and similar distractions for longer commands.

-Instead of pausing the ui, piping shell commands connects stdin, stdout, and stderr of the command to the statline in the bottom of the ui.
+Instead of pausing the UI, piping shell commands connect stdin, stdout, and stderr of the command to the statline at the bottom of the UI.
 This can be useful for programs following the Unix philosophy to give no output in the success case, and brief error messages or prompts in other cases.

 For example, following rename command prompts for overwrite in the statline if there is an existing file with the given name: